-Pursuant to the requirements of the Securities Act of 1933, the Registrant has duly caused this Amendment No. 3 to the Registration Statement on Form N-2 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of White Plains, State of New York, on July 15, 2009.
+Pursuant to the requirements of the Securities Act of 1933, the Registrant has duly caused this Registration Statement on Form N-2 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of White Plains, State of New York, on June 3, 2009.

-By: /s/ LEONARD M. TANNENBAUM Name: Leonard M. Tannenbaum

-Title: President and Chief Executive Officer
+By: /s/ LEONARD M. TANNENBAUM Name: Leonard M. Tannenbaum Title: President and Chief Executive Officer